Department of Public Safety

 S.C Code of Law (16-11-770) Illegal Graffiti Vandalism

 Any inscription, writing, drawing, marking or design that is painted, sprayed, etched, scratched, or otherwise placed on structures, buildings, dwellings, statues, monuments, fences, vehicles or other similar materials that are on public or private property and that are publicly viewable without the consent of the owner, manager, or agent in charge of the property.

 The speed limit on campus is 15 mph.
-Violators will be issued a uniform traffic ticket and a summons to magistrate court.
-Violators will be fined not less than $155 or 30 days in jail and/or two or more points will be assessed on their driver’s license.
+Violators will be issued a State of South Carolina uniform traffic ticket, payable to Bamberg County in traffic court.
+Violators may be fined not less than $155 or 30 days in jail and/or two or more points will be assessed on their driver’s license.

 S.C.
 Code of Law (16-17-53) Public Disorderly Conduct – A person who is: (1) found on any highway or at any public place or public gathering in a grossly intoxicated condition or otherwise conducts himself in a disorderly or boisterous manner; (2) uses obscene or profane language on any highway or at any public place or gathering or in hearing distance of any schoolhouse or church; or (3) while under the influence or feigning to be under the influence of intoxicating liquor, without just cause or excuse, discharges any gun, pistol, or other firearm while upon or within fifty yards of any public road or highway, except upon his own premises, is guilty of a misdemeanor and, upon conviction, must be fined not more than one hundred dollars or be imprisoned for not more than thirty days.
 Disorderly conduct laws apply on the campus of Denmark Technical College.

 It is against DTC’s Policy to have in your possession or use any alcoholic beverages or illicit drugs.
 Student found in violation of this policy are subject to DTC sanctions and/or criminal prosecution.